ALBERTA CO-OPERATIVE ENERGY - YOUR ENERGY CO-OP

 Early Exit Fee: Your cost to end your Contract or to stop service for a Site (included in your multi-site contract) with us before its expiry date.
 The amount is described in section 8.4 of these Terms and Conditions and included in the Product Sheet.

 Energy: The natural gas or electricity, or both, that you are buying under this Contract.

 Energy Charge: The price per unit that you agree to pay for the Energy supplied to you under this Contract.
 It is described in the Product Sheet or the Recorded Call and reiterated on your invoice.

 Laws: Any law, regulation, Directive or other legal requirement relating to this Contract or the supply, sale, receipt and purchase of Energy.

 Other Charges: The amounts you will pay us in addition to the Energy Charge that are related to the supply of Energy and services under this Contract.
 They are charged by third parties related to third party enrollment and exit fees, franchise fees, local access fees, transportation charges, transmission charges, delivery charges and Taxes.
-They also include amounts charged by us that are described in the Product Sheet.
+They also include amounts charged by us that are described in the Product Sheet or the Recorded Call.